A priori estimates for the derivative nonlinear Schr\"{o}dinger equation: Introduction

 \section{Introduction}

 In this note the following derivative nonlinear Schr\"odinger equation (\emph{dNLS}) is considered

-where $\mathbb{K} \in \{ \R, \T = (\R / (2 \pi \Z)) \}$.
+where $\mathbb{K} \in \{ \mathbb{R}, \mathbb{T} = (\mathbb{R} / (2 \pi \mathbb{Z})) \}$.
 In the seventies \eqref{eq:dNLS} was proposed as a model in plasma physics in \cite{Rogister1971,MioOginoMinamiTakeda1976,Mjolhus1976}.

-In the following let $\mathcal{S}(\mathbb{R})$ denote the Schwartz functions on the line and $\mathcal{S}(\T)$ smooth functions on the circle.
+In the following let $\mathcal{S}(\mathbb{R})$ denote the Schwartz functions on the line and $\mathcal{S}(\mathbb{T})$ smooth functions on the circle.
 Here we prove a priori estimates

-where $q \in C^\infty(\R; \mathcal{S}(\mathbb{K}))$ is a smooth global solution to \eqref{eq:dNLS}, which is also rapidly decaying in the line case, \emph{conditional upon small} $L^2$\emph{-norm}.
+where $q \in C^\infty(\mathbb{R}; \mathcal{S}(\mathbb{K}))$ is a smooth global solution to \eqref{eq:dNLS}, which is also rapidly decaying in the line case, \emph{conditional upon small} $L^2$\emph{-norm}.
 These estimates are the key to extend local solutions globally in time.
 Local well-posedness, i.e., existence, uniqueness and continuous dependence locally in time, in $H^{1/2}$ was proved by Takaoka \cite{Takaoka1999} on the real line and Herr \cite{Herr2006} on the circle.
 They proved local well-posedness via the contraction mapping principle, that is \emph{perturbatively}.
 Furthermore, they showed that the data-to-solution mapping fails to be $C^3$ below $H^{1/2}$ in either geometry, respectively.
-Thus, their results are the limit of proving local well-posedness via fixed point arguments.
+Moreover, Biagioni--Linares \cite{BiagioniLinares2001} showed that the data-to-solution mapping even fails to be locally uniformly continuous on the real line below $H^{1/2}$.
+Thus, the results on local well-posedness in $H^{1/2}$ are the limit of proving local well-posedness via fixed point arguments.
 However, on the real line \eqref{eq:dNLS} admits the scaling symmetry

 which distinguishes $L^2$ as scaling critical space.
 Hence, we still expect a milder form of local well-posedness in $H^s$ for $0 \leq s < 1/2$.
 By short-time Fourier restriction, Guo \cite{Guo2011} proved a priori estimates for $s>1/4$ on the real line, which the second author \cite{Schippa2017} extended to periodic boundary conditions.\\ Moreover, Gr\"{u}nrock \cite{Gruenrock2005} showed local well-posedness on the real line in Fourier Lebesgue spaces, which scale like $H^s$, $s>0$.
-Deng \emph{et al.} \cite{DengNahmodYue2019} recently extended this to periodic boundary conditions; see also the previous work \cite{GruenrockHerr2008} by Gr\"{u}nrock--Herr.
+Deng \emph{et al.} \cite{DengNahmodYue2019} recently extended this to periodic boundary conditions; see also the previous work \cite{GruenrockHerr2008}.

 Less is known about global well-posedness.
 Conserved quantities of the flow include the mass, i.e., the $L^2$-norm,

 the momentum, related with the $H^{1/2}$-norm,

 and the energy, related with the $H^1$-norm,